-In Figure 16, the shaded areas indicate fields in which you must specify information.
+In Figure 15, the shaded areas indicate fields in which you must specify information.
 The other fields are used by the system and must be defined as all zeros.
 You may not place information into these fields, but you may examine them.

+IOBFLAG1 (1 b) te)

-IOBFLAG1 (1 byte): the type of channel program.
+the type of channel program.
 You must set bit positions 0, 1, and 6.
 One bits in positions 0 and 1 indicate data chaining and command chaining, respectively.
-(If both data chaining and command chaining are specified, the system does not use error recovery routines except for the 2671, 1052, 2150, and the direct access devices.)
+(If both data chaining and command chaining are specified, the system does not use error recovery routines except for the 2671, 1052, and 2150.)
 A one bit in position 6 indicates that the channel program is not related to any other channel program.
 Bit positions 2, 3, 4, 5, and 7 are used only by the system.

+IOBFLAG2 (1 byte)

-IOBFLAG2 (1 byte): is used only by the system.
+is used only by the system.

-Figure 16.
-Input/Output Block Format

-IOBSENS0 and IOBSENS1 (2 bytes): are placed into the input/output block by the system when a unit check occurs.
-If the two sense bytes are X'10FE', the supervisor received unit checks while attempting to issue a sense command to reset a unit check.
+IOBSENS0 and IOBSENS1 (2 bytes)

+are placed into the input/output block by the system when a unit check occurs.

+IOBECBCC (1 byte)

-IOBECBCC (1 byte): the first byte of the completion code for the channel program.
+the first byte of the completion code for the channel program.
 The system places this code in the high-order byte of the event control block when the channel program is posted complete.
 The completion codes and their meanings are listed under "Event Control Block Fields."

+IOBECBPT (3 bytes)

-IOBECBPT (3 bytes): the address of the 4-byte event control block that you have provided.
+the address of the 4-byte event control block that you have provided.

+IOBFLAG3 (1 byte)

-IOBFLAG3 (1 byte): is used only by the system.
+is used only by the system.

+IOBCSW (7 bytes)

-IOBCSW (7 bytes): the low-order seven bytes of the channel status word, which are placed into this field each time a channel end occurs.
+the low-order seven bytes of the channel status word, which are placed into this field each time a channel end occurs.